ECCLESIAL INTEGRATION PROCESS

 Focuses on building a dynamic team around the pastor.
 From trust and team building to understanding the core values and running an efficient team meeting.
 This is a critical building block to the entire proces

-The training takes place over two Saturdays at the Vicariate Level.
+The training takes place over three Saturdays at the Vicariate Level.

 This is a selected group of leaders committed to helping the pastor carry out the parish mission by leading the volunteers to work together in one mission.
 The training includes the establishment of trust, the ability to engage in productive conflict and the ability to commit to group decisions.
 It also includes the willingness to lovingly hold one another accountable for results and behaviors, and the collective focus on the goals of the parish

-We will be in regular contact with your EIP Core-Team using phone and video conferencing, along with emails and webinars.
+We will be in regular contact with your Team via video conferencing.

 The training will provide the resources and prepare your team leaders to facilitate the integration process.
 Your EIP Core-team will help you gather the pastoral, finance and ministry councils to develop and implement the pastoral plan.
 Our dedicated team of pastoral planning support will coach your EIP Core-team, every step of the way.